-Introduction on Features of Node.js
+Introduction to Features of Node.js

-Also, we will look into the event-driven concept and walk through the Event module, its EventEmitter class with its methods.
+Also, we will look into the event-driven concept and walk through the Event module, its EventEmitter class, with its methods.
 Learn how Node.js achieves extremely high performance while operating through a single thread.
-Callback functions concept which allows users to run applications without a buffer.
+Callback functions concept, which allows users to run applications without a buffer.

 Top Features of Node.js

 First, let us list down the features of Node.js and later understand them in detail:

 Node.js operates on a single thread.
 It is based on the “Single Threaded Event Loop Model” architecture which can handle multiple client requests.
 A single thread executes the main event loop.
 Still, in the background, the input-output work is performed on separate threads, as Node API’s input-output operation is asynchronous (non-blocking design) to accommodate the Event Loop.
 Event Loop is what allows node.js to perform all the non-blocking operations.

 Node.js is asynchronous by default, i.e., it operates non-blocking.
 When a client requests a server, a single thread handles the request; it checks if the request involves any database interaction.
 If it does not, we process the request, and the server returns the response to the client.
 The thread is ready to handle the next request.